sourcefuse/terraform-aws-arc-postgresql-mgmt/README.md

   postgresql_database           = var.pg_db
   postgresql_default_privileges = var.pg_previleges
   postgresql_schema             = var.pg_schema
-  postgresql_random_passwords   = local.pg_random_passwords
   pg_ssm_parameters             = local.pg_ssm_parameters
 }

 2. In the `variables.tf`, define all the required variables that are shared like project name, region, environment.
-   And then define the provider variables and the postgresql database, pg_schema , and previleges
+   And then define the provider variables and the postgresql database, SSM parameter variables that we define in locals and pg_schema , and previleges

 3. In `locals.tf`, this is how you pass the values locals {